sashka-iskova/CsharpHomeworks/README.md

 # CsharpHomeworks
-Homeworks for the subject C#
+This repository is made for C# homeworks